YZBruh/pbt/README.md

 ```
 Usage (arguments):
+   -b, --backup      backup mode
+   -f, --flash       flash mode
    -p, --partition   name of the partition to be backed up
    -l, --logical     know that the partition that will be backed up is logical
-   -o, --out         the output name of the backed-up partition (default: partition name)
+   -o, --out         (only backups) the output name of the backed-up partition (default: partition name)
-   -d, --outdir      directory where the backup partition will be saved (default: /storage/emulated/0)
+   -d, --outdir      (only backups) directory where the backup partition will be saved (default: /storage/emulated/0)
    -c, --context     it is meant to specify a custom /dev context.
 Only classic partitions (default: /dev/block/by-name)
    -D, --list        list partitions
    -v, --version     see version